 #5 – Senior Business Analysts Lead the BA Effort

 A business analyst lead is often a senior business analyst working on projects of large enough scope that they demand the efforts of multiple business analysts.
-In addition to performing many business analyst activities, a lead will coordinate and oversee the work of other BAs as it relates to a specific project.
+In addition to performing many business analyst activities, a business analyst lead will coordinate and oversee the work of other BAs as it relates to a specific project.

 Part of leading multiple business analysts also means mentoring the junior and mid-level business analysts in your organization.
 As a senior-level BA, you will be viewed as an expert on the process and best practices for conducting requirements practices in your organization.